a-n-t-h-o-n-y/XenSequencer/README.md

     ```

 ## Installation
-Move `XenSequencer.vst3` folder to your system's vst3 folder.
+Move the XenSequencer VST to your system's VST3 folder.
 If building from source, the VST can be found in `XenSequencer/build/XenSequencer_artefacts/Release/VST3/`.

 ## Running Tests
 XenSequencer uses [Catch2](https://github.com/catchorg/Catch2) for unit testing.
 To run the tests, navigate to the build directory and run the following command: